solana-developers/solana-cookbook/docs/th/references/token.md

 Every time you interact with tokens on Solana, you are actually interacting with the Solana Program Library Token, or SPL-Token standard.
-The SPL-Token standard requires a specific library to be used, which you can find below based on your language.
+The SPL-Token standard requires a specific library to be used, which you สามารถ find below based on your language.

 <CodeGroup>
   <CodeGroupItem title="TS" active>